Tuition and fees

 Who is eligible to apply?

 Most University of Washington MBA students qualify to borrow $20,500 per year through the Federal Stafford Direct Loan Program.
-To apply, you must be a permanent U.S. resident, must not be in default on a prior federal student loan, and must have registered for the draft if required by law to do so.
+To apply, you must be a permanent U.S. resident, must not be in default on a prior federal student loan, and must have registered with the Selective Serice System if required by law to do so.
 Otherwise, this program is not based on need, income, or credit.
-Depending on credit worthiness, students may also qualify to borrow up to the full amount of the program fee through the private MBA Tuition Loan Program.
+Depending on creditworthiness, students may also qualify to borrow up to the full amount of the program fee through the private MBA Tuition Loan Program.
 Foreign residents may apply for this loan with a U.S. citizen co-signer.

 For a list of private education loan and/or credit programs for students and their families visit the University of Washington Financial Aid website.